Keflavik airport is by far the largest in Iceland. 2,380,214 passengers went through the airport in 2012.

 - Keflavík International Airport is one of the four international airports located in the country.
 It is also the largest airport and is considered the main airport which has routes to Europe, North America, and Asia.
 The airport also has a historical background as it was built and used by the American forces during the World War II to convoy protection and allied transatlantic aviation.
 After the war, the airport was given to Iceland and named it Keflavík International Airport.
 Today, it is operated by ISAVIA Ltd. The airport has 3 cargo carriers and 14 passenger carriers, some of which are Icelandair, WowAir and Scandinavian Airlines (SAS), to name the few that are opened all year round.

 - Reykjavík Domestic Airport is mainly responsible for domestic flights all over Iceland.
 It also serves some non-domestic flights since some private jets land there and the route to Greenland goes through the airport.
 The airport began having scheduled flights in March of 1940 due to the transfer of Air Iceland’s headquarters from Akuyeri to Reykjavik.
-Ambulance flights are done here because of its location which is near the Landspítali University Hospital.
+Ambulance flights are done here because of its pay to have your paper written location which is near the Landspítali University Hospital.
 With its 3 runways, it is capable of servicing more or less five hundred thousand passengers annually

 - Akureyri International Airport is another international airport.
 It is located near the mouth of the Eyjafjarðará river in North Iceland.
 The working hours of the airport is from 7:00am to 11:00 pm but they still cater to requested emergency flights outside the working hours.
 Several flight service companies like Norlandair and Air Iceland offer scheduled flights to several locations all over the country.
 Myflug Air on the other hand offers ambulance flights any time of the day.
 Flight instructions are also available under the Akureyri Flight School.